JKCorder/JKCorder.github.io/docs/06-ols.md

 We are interested in the two parameters or numbers that describe the line that summarizes the relationship between X and Y – the slope and the intercept.
 What criteria should we use to pick one line over another?
 Maybe the distance between points and the line (lowest average error)?
 Maybe the squared distance between the points and the line (lowest sum of squared errors)?
 The second criteria – minimize squared error – is the approach we use.
 The actual regression line is added to the data in Figure 2, below.

-#### Figure 2.
-Scatterplot of women in the state legislature as a function of the proportion of state residents who are Christian, with OLS line. {-}
+Figure 2. **Scatterplot of women in the state legislature as a function of the proportion of state residents who are Christian, with OLS line.**

 <img src="images/states_OLS.png" width="80%" />